hanseaston/pandemic-produce-delivery-project/README.md

      npm start
    ```

-   Visit the frontend application in your browser at http://localhost:3000
+   Visit the frontend application in your browser at **http://localhost:3000**

-   - Note: your frontend server will autostart whenever you save on a file, a feature of React
+   - Note: your frontend server will hot reload whenever you save on a file, a feature of React

 7. **Running frontend and backend**

    - This will give you access to the entirety of the application.
-Note that you need to set up the Google Firebase and prepopulate products using the Admin page in your application before being able to use the products in the shop page.
+Note that you need to set up the **Google Firebase and prepopulate products** using the Admin page in your application before being able to use the products in the shop page.

    From your root directory: